 You know you need a company Policy and Procedures Manual for your human resources department, but you do not know where to begin.
-It can be difficult to know what policies and procedures to include in a manual if you have never developed an HR manual before now.
+It can be difficult to know what policies and procedures to include in a manual if you have never developed an HR manual before.
 Engaging the help of a South Carolina labor and employment lawyer can help you as you begin developing your company’s manual.
 In the meantime, here are some things to consider.

 Policies and Procedures for Human Resources Manuals